 - Unit A2 - Creative Project

-All evidence produced for assessments is based on large practical portfolios of work which you will build across the academic year.
+All evidence produced for assessments is based on large practical portfolios of work which you will build and update across the academic year.

 Learners who successfully complete the course will have the opportunity to progress onto the second year of the level 3 programme, the BTEC Level 3 Extended Diploma in Creative games Design.